-You rely on your air conditioning system to keep your home cool and comfortable.
-Your A/C system requires regular maintenance to function efficiently.
+You rely on your air conditioning system to keep your home cool and comfortable, but in order for that to happen, your A/C system requires regular maintenance to function efficiently.

-Just like any other home appliance, your air conditioning unit is bound to show wear and eventually deteriorate, developing mechanical problems at some point during its lifetime.
+Just like any other home appliance, it's normal for your air conditioning unit to experience some wear and tear from regular use and develop mechanical problems at some point during its lifetime.

-Keeping your system running smoothly depends on proper attention to its maintenance and service needs.
-System maintenance can also save you money and headaches from unexpected breakdowns that leave you steamed!
+Keeping your system up and running smoothly requires proper attention to its maintenance and service needs.
+System maintenance can also save you money and headaches from unexpected breakdowns that can leave you sweaty and fuming!

 If you are looking to keep your home comfortable (and who isn't?), then keeping your A/C running is a must.